How Do I Get a Podcast?

-Speaker: Consult an advisor or conduct your own due diligence when making financial decisions.
+Announcer: Consult an advisor or conduct your own due diligence when making financial decisions.
 General principles discussed during this program do not constitute personal advice.
 This program is furnished by Dentist Advisors, a registered investment advisor.
 This is Dentist Money.
 Now here’s your host, Reese Harper.

 Reese Harper: Welcome to the Dentist Money Show, where we help dentists make smart financial decisions.
 I’m your host, Reese Harper, here with my trusty old cohost, Sir Ryan Isaac of Glenmore.

 Ryan Isaac: Of Glenmore.
 Hailing from Glenmore.
 I got to point out your voice is hoarse today because you gave four hours of expert talking at the University of Utah Dental School.
 Shout out to them.